pietrobiroli/maternalDepression/README.md

  output presented in the paper.
   - To obtain only a subset of the output, open THP_analysis.do and set the switches to 1 or 0 accordingly
   - To make the code run faster, open THP_analysis.do and change "global iterations" to a lower number (e.g.
  10).
 This change will impact the p-values calculated with randomization inference and/or the stepdown procedure reported in the tables and in Figure 2.
+It might also create errors in estimating the quantile treatment effects.

 ## Description of the code